Fflecsi: Conwy Valley

 Fflecsi replaced bus routes 68A, 68B, 68C, 68D and 70, and part-replaced route 42 (between Llanrwst and to Cwm Penmachno), previously operated by Llew Jones International, with destinations such as Llanrwst, Betws y Coed, Corwen, Penmachno and Llangernyw.
 The services are operating in partnership with Alpine Travel of North Wales and Conwy County Borough Council.
 They operate Monday to Saturday, with extended services to Corwen only operational three times a week.
 Concession card holders travel for free, and fares are between £1 and £3 for adults.
+In September 2023, the service was expanded to Dolwyddelan.

 Pembrokeshire

 Fflecsi operates a service area in northwest Pembrokeshire; bus routes and service times differ throughout the area and run differently each day.
 Different villages within the area may be serviced on different days of the week.
 The services are operating in partnership with Pembrokeshire Voluntary Transport (PVT) and Pembrokeshire County Council, which operate a service area configured roughly like a triangle, with 3 main hubs in the area in each corner.

 The hubs are Fishguard, Haverfordwest, and St Davids, which can all be connected with a fflecsi service with each other at varying times.
 These connections form 3 loose zones of the service area, which all overlap with each other near the centre of the Pembrokeshire service area.
 Unlike other zones operated by fflecsi, they are named after figures or places according to PVT.
 The St Brides service zone revolves around connections between St Davids and Haverfordwest, occupying the western half.
 St Aidan's service zone revolves around connections between St Davids and Fishguard, occupying the northern half.
 Jemima's service zone revolves around connections between Fishguard and Haverfordwest, occupying the eastern half of the entire service area.

 Trips must be pre-booked in advance, and charged £4–£6 for adults, with discounts using MyTravelPass and free services for Welsh concession card holders are available.

+In July 2023, TfW and Pembrokeshire County Council, announced the service would expand to coastal areas of the county, surrounding Tenby, Saundersfoot and inland areas of Pembroke and Pembroke Dock.
+This would replace the existing 360 and 361 bus routes between Tenby and Pembroke Dock.
+The fflecsi Dale Peninsula service area would also expand towards Milford Haven, replacing the 308 service connecting Burton, Freystrop, Hook, Llangwm, Merlin's Bridge and Rosemarket.

+In October 2023, the Pembrokeshire Poppit Rocket coastal bus service became a fflecsi service, increasing its operating hours from the six summer days and one day in winter, to a Monday-Saturday service year-round.
+It would cover the area between Fishguard and Cardigan, and as far south as Crymych.